Chia-Network/proofofspaceresults/README.md

 nemo1369/pos-track1 178433 MB
 pulmark/POS 343191 MB

-Because it used a Hellman attack, nemo1369/pos-track3 used less swap space than all the other entries, but again was disqualified because of a slow proof time. nemo1369/pos-track2 still had enough optimizations to allow it to place next resulting in nemo1369 winning smallest swap and $25,000
+Because it used a Hellman attack, nemo1369/pos-track3 used less swap space than all the other entries, but again was disqualified because of a slow proof time. nemo1369/pos-track2 still placed next resulting in nemo1369 winning smallest swap and $25,000

 ## The first prize winner of Track 3 (smallest plot) will receive $50k

-nemo1369/pos-track3 22251 MB
+nemo1369/pos-track3 22251 MB (disqualified)
 reference 25565 MB
 pulmark/POS 25565 MB
 pulmark/POS2 25565 MB